-With the intensification of the Allied air war against German industrial and military enterprises after 1943, the German Armaments Ministry and the SS agreed to accelerate construction of massive underground factories, using large numbers of conscripted laborers and concentration camp prisoners.
+With the intensification of the Allied air war against German industrial and military enterprises after 1943, the German Armaments Ministry and the SS agreed to accelerate construction of massive underground factories.
+For this they used large numbers of conscripted laborers and concentration camp prisoners.
 Hundreds of satellite camps attached to major concentration camps were established throughout the German Reich in 1944 and 1945.
-Inmates were compelled to hollow out the sides of mountains or caves for immense systems of tunnels and factories that would be secure from Allied bombs.
+Inmates were forced to hollow out the sides of mountains or caves for immense systems of tunnels and factories that would be secure from Allied bombs.
 Those who survived these tasks were often used to build new weaponry, such as the Messerschmitt 262 (ME-262) jet-fighter or V-2 rockets.

 As US armed forces approached the Kaufering complex in late April 1945, the SS began evacuating the camps, sending the prisoners on death marches in the direction of Dachau.
 Those inmates who could not keep up were often shot or beaten to death by the guards.
 At Kaufering IV, the SS set fire to the barracks killing hundreds of prisoners who were too ill or weak to move.